Robert’s brother, Richard was born to William Duke of Normandy and Matilda of Flanders.

 , emptied a chamber pot over his head and a fight broke out between the three young men.
 Robert was further angered when his father, William I, failed to take action against his brothers.

 Robert’s forces invaded the Vexin which was held by his father.
-William raised his own force to deal with his rebellious son.
+King William raised his own force to deal with his rebellious son.

 The conflict with his father dragged on.
 During a battle, Robert managed to knock his father off his horse.
 He recognised his father’s voice and avoided killing him.